SV592/Frontend-Portfolio/README.md

 Here's a quick overview of the designs:

-* [Huddle](./huddle-landing-page-with-single-introductory-section-master) - Responsive landing page uses built CSS flexbox and media queries.
+* [Huddle](./huddle-landing-page-with-single-introductory-section-master) - Responsive landing page uses CSS flexbox and media queries.
 * [FAQ](./faq-accordion-main) - A responsive FAQ page with questions/answers toggling and transitions
+* [Browser](./browser-extensions-manager-ui-main) - Responsive browser extensions manager with dark theme toggle

 ## Technologies Used